Janine Hanson: Career

 Leading up to the 2017 Canada Summer Games, Stephens was announced as the head coach for the Manitoba Rowing Association.
-The Manitoba Team managed 1 Gold, 2 Bronze and 6 total top 5 finishes, a best ever showing for Manitoba Rowing.
+The Manitoba Team managed 1 Gold, 2 Bronze and 6 total top 5 finishes, a best-ever showing for Manitoba Rowing.

-In 2019, Stephens was announced as the winner of Rowing Canada's Presidents Award for her dedication to the sport of Rowing.
+In 2019, Stephens was announced as the winner of Rowing Canada's President's Award for her dedication to the sport of Rowing.

 Personal

-Stephens was born in the United States to Canadian parents, her parents returned to Winnipeg when she was two years old.
+Stephens was born in the United States to Canadian parents.
+Her parents returned to Winnipeg when she was two years old.
 She grew up in Winnipeg and trained for the national team in London, Ontario.
-Stephens has now retired from competitive rowing, returned to Winnipeg, and was married February 16, 2013.
+Stephens has now retired from competitive rowing, returned to Winnipeg, and was married on February 16, 2013.
 She has a degree in movement science from the University of Michigan.
 Upon retiring from competitive rowing, Stephens became the spokesperson for the Manitoba Liquor and Lotteries Commission.

 Honours

 In 2012 Stephens was awarded the Queen Elizabeth II Diamond Jubilee Medal.